xDaCry/dm_twimong/README.md

 1. Collecting data for twitter streams.
 2. Store the data in different data bases (NoSQL and RDBMS)
 3. Analyze the data for different scenarios (language, hashtags etc.)
-4. Visualize the data stored (location)
+4. Visualize the data stored (location) - HeatMap
+5. Perform analysis wether a MongoDB, MySQL or MariaDB is the best choice to store the data

 =============
 ### The project is seperated in different packages:

->**anaylze**: This package includes all the queries for analyzing the data stored in databases,
+> **anaylze**: This package includes all the queries for analyzing the data stored in databases,

->**connection**: This package includes all the classes for creating connections to databases and the twitter stream.
+> **connection**: This package includes all the classes for creating connections to databases and the twitter stream.